William Phips

-Sir William Phips (or Phipps; February 2, 1651 – February 18, 1695) (Note: All dates are Julian calendar, as recorded at the time, except that each new year begins on January 1 (as opposed to March 25).
-Orthography is also updated for clarity.) was the first royally appointed governor of the Province of Massachusetts Bay, and the first native-born person from New England to be knighted.
-Phips was famous in his lifetime for recovering a large treasure from a sunken Spanish galleon but is perhaps best remembered today for establishing the court associated with the infamous Salem Witch Trials, which he grew unhappy with and was forced to prematurely disband after five months.
+Major-General Sir William Phips (or Phipps; February 2, 1651 – February 18, 1695) (Note: All dates are Julian calendar, as recorded at the time, except that each new year begins on January 1 (as opposed to March 25).
+Orthography is also updated for clarity.) was a treasure hunter, military officer, and colonial administrator from the New England Colonies.
+He was the first royally appointed governor of the Province of Massachusetts Bay, and the first native-born New Englander to be knighted.
+Phips was famous in his lifetime for recovering a large treasure from a sunken Spanish galleon but is perhaps best remembered today for establishing the court associated with the infamous Salem witch trials, which he grew unhappy with and was forced to prematurely disband after five months.